Skip to main content

 It can be easy to feel strung out during the festive season, so it’s important to get enough shut-eye during this period.

 Stress not only affects sleeping patterns, but lack of sleep can also heighten your stress levels, as well as your anxieties.
-So, as opposed to staying up late chatting with relatives or waking up early for some festive shopping, it’s important that you give yourself the gift of rest and get those quality 7–8 hours.
+So, as opposed to staying up late chatting with relatives or waking up early for some festive shopping, it’s essential that you give yourself the gift of rest and get those quality 7–8 hours.

 7. Eat a healthy diet